poparrish/AutoDock/px4/README.md

 It would appear that BSU blocks most public DNS servers (8.8.8.8, 1.1.1.1, etc), so you have to make sure you're using the default.

-Refer to this question to point Docker at the correct DNS server: https://stackoverflow.com/a/40516974
+Refer to this post to point Docker at the correct DNS server: https://stackoverflow.com/a/40516974